 Texas law specifies several components that must be addressed by the award contract, including needed compliance and assurance documentation, budgetary review, progress and fiscal monitoring, and terms relating to revenue sharing and intellectual property rights.
-These contract provisions are specified in CPRIT's Administrative Rules, which are available at www.cprit.texas.gov.
-Applicants are advised to review CPRIT's administrative rules related to contractual requirements associated with CPRIT grant awards and limitations related to the use of CPRIT grant awards as set forth in chapter 703, sections 703.10, 703.12.
+These contract provisions are specified in CPRIT's Administrative Rules.
+Applicants are advised to review CPRIT's administrative rules related to contractual requirements associated with CPRIT grant awards and limitations related to the use of CPRIT grant awards as set forth in chapter 703, Sections 703, 10, 703, <a href="ceating-reco of funding is contingent upon the timely receipt of these reports.
+Failure to provide timely and complete reports may waive reimbursement of grant award costs and may result in the termination of the award contract.